ziziwho/clickbot/README.md

 - [ ] Earn multiple cryptocurrency simultaneously
 ## Download
 Go ahead and download it now.
+Each exe name are self explanatory.
 If you don't download yet get it now by clicking

+### By action

 - [clickbot-Visit.exe](https://github.com/ziziwho/clickbot/raw/master/clickbot-Visit.exe)

 - [clickbot-JoinBot.exe](https://github.com/ziziwho/clickbot/raw/master/clickbot-JoinBot.exe)

 - [clickbot-JoinChannel.exe](https://github.com/ziziwho/clickbot/raw/master/clickbot-JoinChannel.exe)

-Each exe name are self explanatory.
+### All in One
+It will ask what action to perform.
+Action options :
+* Visit
+* JoinBot
+* JoinChannel

-All in One exe still under development.
+Download All in One executable by clicking [clickbot.exe](https://github.com/ziziwho/clickbot/raw/master/clickbot.exe)

 ## Intallation
 ### For Windows